dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmUPSEventWebSocketQueueSize:

-    :ref:`UPS Event Web Socket Queue Size(s) <dcmUPSEventWebSocketQueueSize>`",string,"Indicates to queue UPS events to be sent to a particular Web Client identified by its {SubscriberAET} in case there is no open Web Socket connection to that client at the time of the event.
-Format: {SubscriberAET}:{QueueSize}.
+    :ref:`UPS Event Web Socket Queue Size(s) <dcmUPSEventWebSocketQueueSize>`",string,"Indicates to queue UPS events to be sent to a particular Web Client identified by its Subscriber AET in case there is no open Web Socket connection to that client at the time of the event.
+Format: <aet>=<size>.

     (dcmUPSEventWebSocketQueueSize)"
     "